 - Dry yourself off with a clean towel after your shower.

 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

 Go to bed early and get a full night’s sleep.

-If your doctor or nurse practitioner instructed you to take certain medications the morning of your surgery, take only those medications with a small sip of water.
-Depending on what medications you take and the surgery you’re having, this may be all, some, or none of your usual morning medications.
+If your healthcare provider told you to take certain medications the morning of your surgery, take only those medications with a sip of water.
+Depending on what medications you take, this may be all, some, or none of your usual morning medications.

 Things to remember

 - If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during surgery can damage your eyes.